teaql/teaql-quick-start/quick-start/Stats-introduction.md

 ###  ###

-If you only aim to count the number of kids,
+If you only aim to count the number of kids, You can input the following code.

 > public WebResponse statsCommunityForKidsOnly(ModelUserContext userContext){
 >